forrestbao/vektara/README.md

 export VECTARA_CLIENT_ID=abc
 export VECTARA_CLIENT_SECRET=xyz

+# Do not set up API Key and OAuth2 at the same time, if you set up API Key and OAuth2 at the same time, we will only use the API Key.

 # optional, if you are using a proxy like LlaMasterKey https://github.com/TexteaInc/LlaMasterKey/
 export VECTARA_BASE_URL="http://127.0.0.1:8000/vectara"
+export VECTARA_PROXY_MODE=true # Enable proxy mode
 ```

 This unofficial SDK and CLI will read your credentials from the environment variables above.
 The ability to pass in credentials as arguments is also supported.